mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-05-23-hierarchical-reinforcement-learning.md

 A widely used variation of REINFORCE is to subtract a baseline value from the return $$G_t$$ to *reduce the variance of gradient estimation while keeping the bias unchanged* (Remember we always want to do this when possible).
 For example, a common baseline is to subtract state-value from action-value, and if applied, we would use advantage $$A(s, a) = Q(s, a) - V(s)$$ in the gradient ascent update.
 This [post](https://danieltakeshi.github.io/2017/03/28/going-deeper-into-reinforcement-learning-fundamentals-of-policy-gradients/) nicely explained why a baseline works for reducing the variance, in addition to a set of fundamentals of policy gradient.

+#### Options
+TBD
+#### MonteCarlo Model Learning
+TBD
+#### IntraOptionModelLearningAgent
+For Markov options, special temporal-difference methods can be used to learn usefully about the model of an option before the option terminates.
+We call these intra-option methods.

 ### The Option-critic Architecture